ArchUnitNET

 {

-//you can give your rules a custom reason, which is displayed when it fails
+// You can give your rules a custom reason, which is displayed when it fails

-//(together with the types that failed the rule)
+// (together with the types that failed the rule)

 IArchRule exampleLayerShouldNotAccessForbiddenLayer = Types().That()